jenmud/draft/README.md

 Draft is is a simple, easy to use, and lightweight in memory graph store written in go.

 **Please note that this is still under development and not ready for production use!**
+**The API is not stable and updates may introduce breaking changes.**

 ## Run GRPC server